ChrisTheisen/UniqueDistancing/README.md

 Can select different size boards.

-Going over ~20 cells starts to take a bit to complete.
+Going over 18ish cells starts to take longer to check all possibilites.

+There is likely a way to optimize the end condition, but brute force recursion works well enough for this size.